Scottish government sets stage for another independence vote

 Final results of Thursday's election showed the SNP winning 64 of the 129 seats in the Edinburgh-based Scottish Parliament.
 The result extends the party's dominance of Scottish politics since it first won power in 2007.

 Other results from Super Thursday's array of elections across Britain emerged Saturday, including the Labour Party's victory in the Welsh parliamentary election.
-Labour's Sadiq Khan was also widely expected to be reelected mayor of London.
+Labour's Sadiq Khan was also reelected mayor of London.

 The election with the biggest implications was the Scottish election, as it could pave the way to the break-up of the United Kingdom.
 The devolved government has an array of powers but many economic and security matters remain within the orbit of the British government in London.